voxeet/hackathon-quick-start/TreeHacks2023/TreeHacks2023.md

 #### :bulb:**Quick Links**:bulb:
 :hammer: [Dolby.io API Quick Start]()

 :moneybag: [Prizes and Swag Requirements ]()

 :raising_hand: [Come join the Streaming API Workshop]()

 :microphone: [Diversity Panel w/ Angelik]()

 :eyes: [Come Meet the Dolby.io Team]()

 ---
 ## Getting Started With Dolby.io APIs
 Dolby.io is a new developer platform by Dolby Labs that puts decades of Dolby sight and sound technology in the hands of developers.
 The Dolby.io APIs can be divided into **3** main suites of tools:
+'''
->**Sign-up for an account [using this link](https://bit.ly/dolbyio-at-treehacks) to get free minutes on your account for use on your hackathon project.**
+**Sign-up for an account [using this link](https://bit.ly/dolbyio-at-treehacks) to get free minutes on your account for use on your hackathon project.**
+'''
 1. **[Streaming](https://docs.dolby.io/streaming-apis/docs/client-sdks)**: One-to-many Real-time WebRTC, SRT, and RTMP live streaming to massive audiences.
 [![My Skills](https://skillicons.dev/icons?i=js,react,swift,java,flutter,dotnet,linux,mac,unreal,unity&perline=15)](https://docs.dolby.io/streaming-apis/docs/client-sdks)
 1. **[Communications](https://docs.dolby.io/communications-apis/docs)**: A many-to-many communications platform as a service (CPaaS) that adds voice and video chat to your product or application.